-If you are a current Hyatt cardmember or you’re a previous cardholder of any Hyatt card and earned a sign-up bonus in the past 24 months, you’ll be ineligible for the World of Hyatt card’s sign-up bonus, worth up to a substantial 50,000 Bonus Points.
+If you are a current Hyatt cardmember or you’re a previous cardholder of any Hyatt card and earned a sign-up bonus in the past 24 months, you’ll be ineligible for the World of Hyatt card’s sign-up bonus, worth up to a substantial up to 60,000 Bonus Points.

-According to valuations from The Points Guy, those 50,000 World of Hyatt Bonus Points are currently worth $850 in monetary value.
+According to Bankrate’s valuations, those 60,000 World of Hyatt Bonus Points are currently worth $1,260 in monetary value.
 Combined with the annual night free, that’s a lucrative deal if you’re planning a vacation at any Hyatt location this year.

 The World of Hyatt card’s revamped rewards structure is pretty comprehensive compared to other co-branded hotel cards, but you’ll likely find the most value in pairing it with another card if you spend a lot of money on categories not included, like grocery stores or utilities.
 Even if your spending is concentrated in restaurant and airfare spending, you may want to choose another card worth more for those categories or a co-branded airline card.

 For Hyatt purchases, though, there’s not many options worth more than this card’s 4X Bonus Points, especially when you consider the extra 5 base points per eligible dollar you can earn as a World of Hyatt member.
 Consider how often you stay at Hyatt hotel or resort locations and whether your savings will offset the $95 annual fee.